 Manchester, UK: Dr. Suhail Anjum, a 44-year-old Pakistani-origin anaesthetist, admitted to abandoning a sedated patient mid-surgery to engage in sexual activity with a nurse at Tameside General Hospital, Greater Manchester, on September 16, 2023, a UK medical tribunal revealed.
 This unprecedented breach of medical ethics has raised serious questions about patient safety and professional conduct in healthcare settings.

-During a gallbladder surgery, Dr. Anjum, tasked with overseeing anaesthesia for five procedures that morning after that he left the operating theatre, claiming he needed a comfort break.
-He delegated his duties to an anaesthetic nurse, referred to as Nurse SK.
+During a gallbladder surgery, Dr. Anjum, tasked with overseeing anesthesia for five procedures that morning after that he left the operating theatre, claiming he needed a comfort break.
+He delegated his duties to an anesthetic nurse, referred to as Nurse SK.
 He then entered Theatre Eight, where he was caught in a compromising position with Nurse C (a different nurse).
 The incident was witnessed by scrub nurse Nurse NT, who reported it.

 According to the BBC, “Dr Suhail Anjum, 44, and the unnamed nurse were caught in a ‘compromising position’ by a ‘shocked’ colleague at Tameside Hospital in Greater Manchester”.
 A scrub nurse, identified as Nurse NT, witnessed the incident while retrieving equipment, observing Dr. Anjum adjusting his trousers and Nurse C with her trousers around her knees.